Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/How to label Mass Spec Run Information.md

 - Researcher who prepared samples for MS and ran them on the machine

-## LC Method(s)
+## LC Method

-- Description of Liquid Chromatography method and run length used
+- Name of the Liquid Chromatography method used
 - Possible values:
   - unknown
   - polar-HILIC-25-min
   - polar-reversed-phase-ion-pairing-25-min
   - polar-reversed-phase-25-min
   - lipid-reversed-phase-25-min
-- If the method/run-length is not available, please also include a description
+- The submission form only takes predefined values.
+If the method is not available among the options, select "Other" and enter a description that includes the name and run length.
+Example:
-  - Example Description: lipid-reversed-phase-25-min
-    This method involves the analysis of lipids using reversed-phase chromatography on C18 columns, coupled with high resolution mass spectrometry.
+  - lipid-reversed-phase-25-min: This method involves the analysis of lipids using reversed-phase chromatography on C18 columns, coupled with high resolution mass spectrometry.
 It is mainly used for the analysis of lipids.

-## MS Mode(s)
+## Polarity

-- Description of Mass Spectrometry method used
-- General descriptions are adequate
+- Ion mode used for the Mass Spectrometer
-- Example  "negative" or "positive" or "negative SIM"
+  - Either  "negative" or "positive"